 Request for Comments/Input

-As of the June 4, 2020 the EEC website includes the following new information.
-The 2020 General Assembly (HB352) approved a spending plan and appropriated funds in fiscal year 2020-2021 to administer under the Volkswagen Settlement beginning July 1, 2020.
-The Kentucky Energy and Environment Cabinet will revise the Beneficiary Mitigation Plan to reflect the spending authority provided by the Legislature.
-Submitting that Beneficiary Mitigation Plan to the National Trustee is the first step before beginning to develop a process for the various categories outlined in the budget.
+In June 2020, the EEC website announced that the 2020 General Assembly (HB352) had approved a spending plan and appropriated funds in fiscal year 2020-2021 to administer under the Volkswagen Settlement beginning July 1, 2020.
+The Kentucky Energy and Environment Cabinet subsequently revised the Beneficiary Mitigation Plan to reflect the spending authority provided by the legislature and submitted a final plan to National Trustee.
+The next step is to develop a process for the various categories outlined in the budget.

 Beginning July 1, 2020, the spending plan will provide the following funds: